-Imagine a world without bees, as the most recent Time magazine cover story has us consider.
-Honeybees are the "glue that holds our agricultural system together," Hannah Nordhaus, author of The Beekeeper's Lament is quoted as saying.
+Imagine a world without bees, as this TIME magazine cover story has us consider.
+Honeybees are the "glue that holds our agricultural system together," Hannah Nordhaus, author of The Beekeeper's Lament, is quoted as saying.

-So the the Time article asks what does this mean for our favorite foods?
+The TIME article asks what would the absence of honeybees mean for our favorite foods?

-The experimental philosopher Jonathon Keats asks a different sort of question.
-Since we are "destroying their habitat," Keats wonders, "was there a way in which we can find some sort of a common ground?"
+The experimental philosopher Jonathon Keats asks a different sort of question based on a more personal interspecies connection.
+As humans are "destroying their habitat," Keats wonders, "[is] there a way in which we can find some sort of a common ground?"

-This is the sort of "naïve question" that Keats tells us he often begins a project with, a question so naïve that you may have asked it once as a child "but at a certain age you learned that these were not appropriate."
+This is the sort of "naïve question" that Keats tells us he often uses as a launching pad for a new project, a question so naïve that you may have asked it once as a child.

-So Keats asked the question of whether he could communicate across species "in a way that might facilitate a greater, deeper relationship between us."
+Keats harnessed that youthful curiosity when embarking on his project to communicate across species "in a way that might facilitate a greater, deeper relationship between us."
 The project that resulted, which Keats describes in the video below, is called The Honeybee Ballet.